Fred Burton (security expert): Career

 Burton began his career in law enforcement as a police officer in Montgomery County, Maryland and later worked for the U.S. Secret Service.
 From 1985 to 1999, he was a special agent with the U.S. Diplomatic Security Service (DSS).
 He eventually became the deputy chief of the DSS counterterrorism division.

 While with the DSS, Burton was appointed by Washington to assist in the investigation of the assassination of Israeli Prime Minister Yitzhak Rabin.
 He also investigated the killing of Rabbi Meir Kahane; the al Qaeda New York City bombing plots before the September 11 attacks; and the Libyan-backed terrorist attacks against diplomats in Sana'a and Khartoum.
 He was involved in the arrest of Ramzi Yousef, the mastermind of the first World Trade Center bombing in 1993.

-Mr. Burton joined Stratfor, an Austin, Texas-based geopolitical forecasting and analysis company, in 2004.
+Burton joined Stratfor, an Austin, Texas-based geopolitical forecasting and analysis company, in 2004.
 Reflections on his experiences as a counterterrorism agent are recorded in his series, Lessons From Old Case Files.